 U.S. Congressman Lloyd Doggett serves on the House Ways & Means Committee, which has jurisdiction over all tax and trade measures, as well as Social Security and Medicare.
 He is ranking Member of the Subcommittee on Human Resources, which has jurisdiction over issues that relate to child care, child and family services, child support, foster care, adoption, and unemployment compensation.
-Doggett was reappointed in 2014 to serve on the Budget Committee.
+He also is a member of the Social Security Subcommittee and Oversight Subcommittee.

 For his work on this subcommittee and leadership on issues important to children, Rep. Doggett was named a 2012 “Champion of Children” by the First Focus Campaign, a national, bipartisan child advocacy group, and in 2013, was recognized for his efforts by the National Children’s Alliance.
 He was also named the Public Official of the Year by the National Association of Social Workers recognizing his work to advance the cause of social justice for working Texas families through his commitment to health care, public and higher education, civil and human rights, and social practice.